 The use of ketamine is considered “on-label” when it is used for medical purposes that the FDA has approved it for.
 When it is used for other conditions that are not covered by the FDA designation, then the use is considered “off-label”.

 Psychedelic integration is the process of drawing insight from an often enigmatic experience.
 It’s a practice of working with a professional to inform personal growth.
-Manifesting in a variety of ways, this can turn a crazy trip into a step forward.
+The process of integration can even help make a “difficult” experience, a really valuable one.

 Depression can be treated in a number of ways.
 The traditional SSRI treatment is effective for some, but not for everyone.
 Studies on ketamine have shown that it is very helpful with depression, especially when other treatments have not been able to help as much.

 Psychedelic therapy for anxiety and depression is a hot topic these days.
 You may have heard about it on Michael Pollan’s recent Netflix series, How to Change Your Mind.
 The series devotes each episode to a different psychedelic medicine including LSD, psilocybin, MDMA and mescaline.
 These four drugs all have their own benefits and drawbacks, similarly to ketamine.
 Let’s take a look at each drug’s legal status, safety concerns and indicated uses.

 Ketamine can provide similar psychedelic effects to other drugs such as LSD, MDMA, psilocybin and mescaline and is used to treat some of the same mood disorders.
 What exactly is a psychedelic?

 The brain relies on specialized chemicals called neurotransmitters to communicate with the nervous system and body.
 Different neurotransmitters are involved in a wide array of functions, depending on which neural circuits they act on.

 What is psychedelic therapy?
 Here’s a step by step guide on everything you need to know.

 Ketamine is a powerful drug capable of profoundly affecting your mind and body.
 It has different effects at different doses.